Why did you apply to be an AmeriCorps Member?

 What have you learned in your role?

-What do you want individuals to know about your Neighborhood Network community?
+What do you want individuals to know about your Neighborhood Network?

 What do you hope to accomplish during your year of service?